farshidrayhancv/ViT_depth/README.md

 # ViT_depth
 ViT Test code for 3 tasks with depth/4th channel with random data.

-The code of this repo is is to modify Vit for depth clannel for the task of Image Classification
+The code of this repo is to modify Vit for depth channel for the task of \n Image Classification
 Single Object detection
-Multi Object detection
+Multi-Object detection

 Sample Data for single RGBD image from random noise with depth